or-fusion/pyomo_simplemodel/README.md

 constraints.
 In particular, Pyomo's **Block** component supports the expression of hierarchical models with nested structure, while **pyomo_simplemodel** only supports a simple, non-hierarchical optimization problems.

+This software is available under the BSD License.

 ### Developers